-If a family is living overseas they must produce the residency permit and proof of residence in Shanghai within 30

-- - An employment certification letter is required for at least one parent.
+- If parents are of different nationalities, they can choose which application route to follow.
+Each family must complete all the requirements in one column - To begin the application process, all government documentation is required for families already living in Shanghai. - If a family is living overseas they must produce the residency permit and proof of residence in Shanghai within 30 - days of their child starting at the College. - The College requires all pupils who are foreign passport holders to have a valid long-term visa to stay in China.
+Please note that the College follows the eligibility criteria set by SHMEC which may be subject to change. - An employment certification letter is required for at least one parent.
 It must include: employee's name, date of birth, position, period of employment, registered company name, address and telephone number.
 The letter must be on company letterhead, signed by a department head and stamped with company chop.